-Research and development expenses for the three months ended September 30, 2023 were \$27.9 million, compared to \$16.9 million for the three months ended September 30, 2022.
-The increase of \$11.0 million was primarily due to an increase of \$18.0 million of manufacturing costs primarily due to a decrease in the number of batches of clinical trial material produced during the three months ended September 30, 2023 compared to the three months ended September 30, 2022 which were charged to the clinical programs and a decrease of \$7.8 million in research funding provided under our Collaboration Agreement with Janssen.
-These increases were partially offset by decreases of \$6.8 million in expenses related to our preclinical programs primarily related to preclinical ocular diseases, \$4.9 million in clinical trial expenses primarily due to a decrease in the number of batches of clinical trial material produced in the three months ended September 30, 2023 compared to the three months ended September 30, 2022 and \$3.1 million in other research and development costs primarily related to an increase in the estimated research and development tax credit refund in the three months ended September 30, 2023 compared to a reduction in the three months ended September 30, 2022.
+Research and development expenses for the three months ended September 30, 2023 March 31, 2024 were \$27.9 \$34.3 million, compared to \$16.9 \$22.3 million for the three months ended September 30, 2022 March 31, 2023.
+The increase of \$11.0 \$12.0 million was primarily due to an increase of \$18.0 \$3.0 million of manufacturing costs primarily due to a decrease in the number of batches of clinical trial material produced during the three months ended September 30, 2023 March 31, 2024 compared to the three months ended September 30, 2022 March 31, 2023 which were charged to the clinical programs and a decrease of \$7.8 \$21.9 million in Janssen reimbursements as the reimbursement for the three months ended March 31, 2023 was in connection with research funding provided under our the Collaboration Agreement which was terminated on December 20, 2023, whereas the reimbursement for the three months ended March 31, 2024 was in connection with transition services we provided to Janssen.
+These increases were partially offset by decreases of \$6.8 million in expenses related to our preclinical programs primarily related to preclinical ocular diseases, \$4.9 million \$11.7 million in clinical trial expenses primarily due related to bota-vec as a result of a decrease in the number of batches of clinical trial material produced in the three months ended September 30, 2023 March 31, 2024 compared to the three months ended September 30, 2022 March 31, 2023 and \$3.1 million in addition, as a result of the Asset Purchase Agreement, Janssen is now primarily funding the expenses related to this program.
+Additionally, expenses related to our preclinical programs decreased by \$1.0 million primarily related to preclinical ocular diseases and other research and development costs primarily related to an increase in the estimated research and development tax credit refund in the three months ended September 30, 2023 compared to a reduction in the three months ended September 30, 2022 decreased by \$0.2 million.

-Foreign Currency Loss
+Foreign Currency Loss currency (loss) gain